cryslith/coinvolution/notes.md

 ## GMap library

-- Optimize data structures
+# - Optimize data structures
-  - Consider using tinyset or smallset for orbit searches
+#   - Consider using tinyset or smallset for orbit searches
-  - Consider map<dart, smallvec<dart>> for gmap alphas
+#   - Consider map<dart, smallvec<dart>> for gmap alphas
+- Gmap shouldn't be a type, it should be an interface
+  - Dart is associated type for different kinds of gmap to allow efficient implementation of grids
+  - Can always convert to explicit representation
 - Include orbit reprs into gmap
+  - Orbit repr is minimum dart in orbit
+  - Each orbit has a canonical dart representing it
   - Change orbit maps to use orbit reprs instead of cloning
-- Add more constructions:
-  - prisms (product with an interval)
-    - redo grids in terms of prisms?
-  - coproduct (should be easy)

 ## Graph display

 Todo:
+- graph/grid editor
+- Standardize layers by type of element (like penpa)
+  - avoid named layers for the most part
 - solver integration
-- graph editor
 - test on more grids
   - Fix bug with selecting lines on thin triangles
 - layer options (marker types, size/color config)